swcarpentry/git-novice/01-backup.md

 level: novice
 ---
-The first time we use Git on a new machine, we need to configure a few things:
+The first time we use Git on a new machine, we need to configure a few things (we'll insert blank lines between groups of shell commands to make them easier to read):

 ~~~
 $ git config --global user.name "Vlad Dracula"